iamprakhar016/PDF_MERGE/README.md

 4. Enter the name for the result file.
 5. Click Submit.
 6. File will be saved to the same folder from where you have picked up your first file.

+Also provided the source code for the same.
+Technology --> python, tkinter